 - Sedimentation – Downward movement of droplets from having a higher density than the surrounding liquid

 - Ringing – A white ring at the top of a container and

 Although these defects are a concern of quality and not of safety, observing these defects in your children’s formula on a consistent basis could cause the consumer to think twice about purchasing these infant nutritional products.
 Emulsifiers are there to ensure defects like the ones above do not occur and to make sure every ingredient is suspended in the food matrix uniformly.
 Emulsifiers are there to improve and maintain the way consumers view their food while extending the shelf life of various food products.

-Marielle is a first-year Food Science graduate student at the University of Wisconsin – Madison and is working on research focused on dairy and lipid chemistry, functionality and application.
+Marielle completed her Master’s degree in 2019 in Food Science at the University of Wisconsin-Madison, where she studied lipid and dairy chemistry, functionality, and applications.
 She received her Bachelor’s degree in Food Science at Michigan State University.